Helsinki-NLP/OpusFilter/README.md

 ### `opusfilter-duplicates`

-This is a simple script based on the [`remove_duplicates`](#remove_duplicates) function that instead of filtering the data, prints out statistics of the duplicate entries.
+This is a simple script based on the [`remove_duplicates`](#remove_duplicates) function, that instead of filtering the data, prints out statistics of the duplicate entries.
 You can either provide a single corpus (as one monolingual file or multiple parallel files) for calculating the number of duplicates in it, or two corpora for calculating the overlap